Is Texts & Technology an online program?

 Can you give me an overview of the curriculum?

-There are five core required courses, one required methods course for which you have a choice, four elective courses in your area of specialization, and three open electives.
+There are five core required courses, one procedural literacy course for which you have a choice, four elective courses in your area of specialization, and three open electives.
 Full time students usually complete coursework (required and elective) in the fall of the third year.
 Part time students usually complete coursework in the summer of the third year.
 See the Curriculum page and the T&T Handbook.

 How many credits does one need to accumulate in total to receive the PhD?